- An infected person

 - Never received a polio vaccination or did not complete the vaccinations

-- Travel to countries where polio is still common (areas of Africa, Middle East and Asia)
+- Travel to countries where polio occurs (areas of Africa, Middle East and Asia)

 - Sore throat